 # Preparing for the Upgrade

-Once you’ve completed everything above you can continue with the upgrade process.
+Once you’ve completed everything above, you’re ready to start the upgrade process.

 # Performing the Upgrade